davewilks/2018devportal/docs/elements/maximizer/events.md

 7. Click **Create Instance**.
 8. Provide your {{page.heading}} credentials, and then allow the connection.

 After successfully authenticating, we give you several options for next steps.
-[Make requests using the API docs](/docs/guides/elements/instances.html#test-an-element-instance) associated with the instance, [map the instance to a common resource](/docs/guides/common-resources/mapping.html), or [use it in a formula template](/docs/guides/formulasC2/build-template.html).
+[Make requests using the API docs](https://docs.cloud-elements.com/home/view-element-api-docs#test-an-element-instance) associated with the instance, [map the instance to a virtual data resource](https://docs.cloud-elements.com/home/common-object), or [use it in a formula template](https://docs.cloud-elements.com/home/formula-template).

 ### Configure Polling Through API